carbon-intensity/terms/README.md

 These terms may not be construed against either party.
 #### 10.6.
 Entire Agreement.
 These terms are the entire agreement between National Grid and you concerning National Grid’s Carbon Intensity API.

+### More Information
+Please refer to the [carbonintensity.org.uk](http://carbonintensity.org.uk) website for more information.
+API documentation is available [here](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v1-0-0).